 4. Explore Social Media

-Launching a social media campaign can create chains of connections that might lead you back to your birth parents.
+Launching a social media for family search campaign can help forge connections leading back to your birth parents.

 The internet is filled with touching stories of people reuniting with their loved ones.
 These stories serve as a testament to the power of social media in bridging gaps and bridging the distance between people.